 technological measures to control access to a copyrighted work, and (b) prohibiting the knowing provision of copyright management information that is false, the intentional removal or alteration of such information, or the distribution, importation or public performance of works knowing that copyright management information has been removed or altered.

 Criminal penalties, for proceedings commenced within 5 years from the offense, range from a fine of not more than $500,000, or imprisonment not exceeding 5 years, or both, for the first offense; and up to $1 million, or 10 years, or both, for any subsequent offense.
 The civil remedies are substantially the same as those for copyright infringement, except that the statutory damages range from $200 to $2,500 for each act of technology circumvention, and from $2,500 to $25,000 for each copyright management information violation, subject to trebling for repeated acts or violations committed within 3 years after a final judgement.

 Semiconductor chip protection.

 A separate federal law gives the owner of a mask work, that is original when considered as a whole and is not commonplace, the exclusive rights to reproduce it and to import and distribute chips embodying it.
 This protection starts when you register the mask work rights in the Copyright Office or you first commercially exploit the mask work anywhere, whichever is earlier.
 It continues for 10 years, but only if you make the mandatory registration within 2 years of the first commercial exploitation.

-You may use a nonmandatory notice of protection consisting of:
+You may use a non-mandatory prescribed notice of protection.

 This law specifically immunizes reverse engineering, disposition or use of authorized chips, and innocent infringement.